Cleaning drywall dust off unsealed concrete floor

 Using a good film forming concrete sealer will give the concrete that "wet" look that you like when you were cleaning the concrete.
 The sealer will keep the concrete looking like this even after it has dried.

-After sealing the floor you can protect the sealer with a product called Pro Force High gloss floor finish.
+After sealing the floor you can protect the sealer with a product called Simoniz High gloss floor finish.
 It's like a wax but easier to maintain.
 You can put 3 or 4 coats of this over the sealer, it dries very fast, and you should be good for 6 months before re-applying.

 Click here to post comments